All you need to know about the city of

 Other important agreements were also reached.
 The parties agreed to cooperate in securing trade routes and combating coin forgery.
 The King of Bohemia renounced claims to the Polish parts of Silesia—Oświęcim, Zator, Żywiec, and Siewierz.
 In turn, the King of Poland gave up further claims related to the unpaid portion of his wife Elizabeth’s dowry.

 It is worth noting that during the congress, George of Poděbrady pledged to present the candidacy of Władysław Jagiellon as his successor.
-This was not an empty promise — in 1471, Władysław indeed became King of Bohemia.
+This was not an empty promise—in 1471, Władysław indeed became King of Bohemia.
 This led to the unification of the lands of Poland, Bohemia, and Silesia under one dynasty, which soon also included Hungary.
-The preservation of this union remains one of the most fascinating “what if” scenarios in Polish history.
+The preservation of that influence remains one of the most fascinating what if scenarios in Polish history.

 The Mystery of Głogów’s Coat of Arms